-- Arrangements are made by the surgeon office for home health physical therapy, if your surgeon determines it is needed - This is therapy that takes place in your home - Your surgeon will give you a prescription for outpatient physical therapy - This is therapy that takes place at a therapy office
+- Arrangements are made by the surgeon office for home health physical therapy, IF your surgeon determines it is needed. - Your surgeon will give you a prescription for outpatient physical therapy.

 At Home: Preventing Pain

 Cold Therapy Use ice packs or a cold therapy ice machine.
 Never apply ice therapy directly to the skin.
 Have a protective barrier such as a towel.
 Check your skin often.
 Allow time for your skin to warm to its normal temperature between applications.
 Elevation Think "toes above the nose."
 Elevate the affected extremity above the level of the heart if possible.
 Elevation reduces swelling which in turn reduces pain.
 Distraction Distract yourself with relaxing activities you can do while sitting or laying down. • TV, electronics, reading Oral Medications Take only as prescribed.
 PRN means as needed.
 Do not take PRN medication if you do not need it.
 Narcotics -use the minimal dose of the narcotic to get the maximum effect.